bsobocki/MathematicalInterpreter/README.md

 # MathematicalInterpreter
-Interpreter and calculator of some expressions (like postfix expressions or derivatives) commands.
+Calculator of some expressions (like postfix expressions or derivatives) and commands interpreter.

 ## To Do
 - add derivative interpreter